Loamfy/ImgToFGC_v2/README.md

+## Warning!
+I'm remaking this app to work with latest Fall Guys updates.
+The current version of img2FGC by Repinek may not work right now!

 # ImgToFGC
 Convert image to Fall Guys Creative Level! <br>
 NOTE: Although I don’t believe that you can get banned for this, but be careful!